Biden says 'every indication' Russia ready to invade Ukraine

 He described any invasion unfolding with barrages of missiles and bombs, cyberattacks, followed by Russian troops advancing on "key targets that have already been identified and mapped out", although he did not elaborate on evidence of that.

-Russia's intended targets included Kyiv, with its nearly 3 million people, Blinken said.
+Russia's intended targets included Kyiv, with its nearly three million inhabitants, Blinken said.

 "Specific groups of people" were also planned targets of any Russian invasion, he said.